HackYourFuture-CPH/JavaScript/javascript2/week2/homework.md

 The warmup exercises will be a bit abstract.
 But the in the **hyfBay exercise** the task will be a lot closer to a **real world task**.

+## Appreciate how far you have come
+Javascript is getting difficult now and we are aware of that!
+Take some time to appreciate how far you have come that last 6 weeks.
+Instead of comparing yourself to others, compare yourself to where you were a some time ago.
+If you are seeing progress then you are doing it right 💪

 ## Warmup array exercises

 If you struggle to do this weeks homework there are a couple of things to do: